How to Make a DIY LEGO Costume (Quick Overview)

 One tube is plenty to cut all 12 rounds.
 I happened to have this concrete form leftover from another project which worked out perfectly!
 I love when I save things and they end up coming in handy, don’t you?

-A person holding a concrete form tube in a living room, with a cardboard box and other crafting materials visible in the background.
+A person holding a concrete form tube in a living room

 Cut 2″ rounds